top of page

 Componentry Selection: Considerable, careful, biomechanical thought goes into prosthetic componentry selection, including your expectations and lifestyle considerations.
 Once componentry is selected, our clinicians examine gait efficiency to ensure you feel maximum comfort with minimal exertion.
 The first step in prosthetic fitting is a shrinker, which is a compression garment that will control swelling and reduce edema.
 Once your lower limb size has stabilized, (and your doctor says your suture line has healed), you will come in to our office for a casting.

 When you come in, you will try on the clear test socket and stand in it.
-The clinician will be able to see through the clear plastic, and check for pressure points and comfort.
+The clinician will be able to see through the clear plastic, to check for pressure points and comfort.

 Bring your walking shoes!
 Your next fitting will be the actual prosthesis.
 You will probably get to walk in the parallel bars under careful supervision.